cmdcolin/ammunition/README.md

 This NYT article discusses what this type of thing means https://www.nytimes.com/2016/10/09/us/politics/men-say-trumps-remarks-on-sex-and-women-are-beyond-the-pale.html

 The NYT article concludes that this is not normal "locker room banter".
 It's just deplorable and sexist.
-This should be obvious but in the way that Trump normalizes hateful and bigotted thinking you should be reminded of it.
+This should be obvious, but since Trump normalizes hateful and bigotted thinking, you should be reminded of it.